 Give your Thunderbolt 3 equipped laptop a boost when running DaVinci Resolve with the Blackmagic eGPU, Sonnet eGFX Breakaway Box and eGFX Breakaway Puck.

 The best way to speed up DaVinci Resolve on a Thunderbolt 3 equipped Windows laptop, Macbook Pro or iMac is to use an external GPU.
-If you’re struggling with DaVinci Resolve performance, please also take a look at my post on DaVinci Resolve minimum system requirements.
+If you’re struggling with DaVinci Resolve performance, my post on DaVinci Resolve minimum system requirements may also be helpful.
+Your GPU is not the only factor that might be a bottleneck.
+It’s important to consider your system as a whole when looking at optimization.

-The Blackmagic eGPU is available in two models.
-An entry level Blackmagic eGPU comes with an 8GB Radeon Pro 580 and costs $699.
-The Blackmagic eGPU Pro comes with an 8GB Radeon RX Vega 56 an costs $1,199.
+The Blackmagic eGPU was available in two models until recently.
+An entry level Blackmagic eGPU comes with an 8GB Radeon Pro 580.
+The more expensive Blackmagic eGPU Pro comes with an 8GB Radeon RX Vega 56.
+The Blackmagic eGPU Pro has been discontinued recently due to AMD discontinuing the Radeon RX Vega 56.

 Sonnet eGFX Breakaway Box